Reproducing kernel Hilbert space compactification of unitary evolution groups: Proof of Theorems --

 This satisfies the definition of $(GV)^*$, proving the claim and the theorem.

 \paragraph{Proof of Theorem \ref{thm:B}} We begin with the proof of Claim~(i).
 The inclusion $ \ran K^* \subset D(V) $ holds because $\RKHS$ is a subspace of $C^1$.
-To prove that $VK^*$ is bounded, we make use of Using Lemma~\ref{lemmaVec}, and the fact that the inclusion map $\iota_{\RKHS} : \RKHS \to C^1(M)$ is bounded,
+To prove that $VK^*$ is bounded, \blue{note that by} Lemma~\ref{lemmaVec}, and the fact that the inclusion map $\iota_{\RKHS} : \RKHS \to C^1(M)$ is bounded,

 proving that $ VK^* $ is bounded and completing the proof of Claim~(i).
 Turning to Claim~(ii), that $W$ is compact follows from the fact that it is a composition of a compact operator, $K$, by a bounded operator, $ VK^*$.
 Moreover, $W$ is skew-symmetric by skew-adjointness of $V$, and thus skew-adjoint because it is bounded. $W$ is also real because $K$ and $V$ are real operators.
 It thus remains to verify the integral formula for $ W f $ stated in the theorem.
 For that, it follows from the Leibniz rule for vector fields and the fact that $ k$ lies in $C^1(M \times M)$ that for every $ f \in C^1(M) $ and $ x \in X$,